TOURS

 Difficulty: 2

-Important Note: The tour group will be required to check-in at the Beale Visitor’s Center/Commercial Vehicle Inspection Area, just before the Wheatland Gate.
-Security forces will check IDs at the Beale Visitor’s Center.
+Important Note: The tour group will be required to check-in at the Schneider gate where Security Forces will check IDs.
 Vehicles will be left in the parking lot and participants will load onto buses for base entry.
 Once on the bus, the tour will head out to Miller Lake and Upper Blackwelder.
 The tour will also have an opportunity to visit the SR71 or U2 display.
-To gain access to the base, each adult participant must provide their full legal name, social security number, date of birth, and driver’s license number at least 2 weeks prior to the event for pre-screening.
-Participants must also provide a Real ID or two forms of ID (birth certificate, social security card, driver’s license, or passport) to enter the base.
+To gain access to the base, each adult participant must provide their full legal name, social security number, date of birth, and driver’s license number at least 1 week prior to the event for pre-screening.
+Participants must also provide a Real ID, passport or two forms of ID (birth certificate, social security card, driver’s license, or passport) to enter the base.
 Participants over age 16 must have a current photo ID to show base security personnel.
+Individuals with felony convictions will not be allowed on base.
 Any and all weapons and/or drugs brought on base is considered a federal crime.

 Tour # 202